 People with disabilities have all kinds of jobs and do many things in real life.
 Our disability doesn’t define us; it is just part of who we are.
 Try to adapt to the changes that happen in life.
 Because of FSHD, I have learned to dance differently.
 Since dance is such a passion of mine, I adjusted the way I move.
 I dance the way I can, and for me, it’s healing.
 I still dance, and I will continue to as long as I can.

-Written by Donna Russo and Susan Herman, TSF volunteer lead blog editor.
+Written by Donna Russo and Susan Herman, TSF Blog Coordinator.
+Edited and designed by Susan Herman.